sitespeedio/sitespeed.io/docs/_posts/2016-11-30-speed-index-and-video.md

 * We increased the resource timing buffer size to 600 to make sure the Fully loaded metric works better.

+* We finally fixed that last (known) problem with Chrome in Docker, that made Chrome fail to start sometimes.
+Thanks to the Selenium Docker team [that fixed it first](https://github.com/SeleniumHQ/docker-selenium/issues/87#issuecomment-250475864
+)

 ## What's next
-Christmas is coming soon and we will take it easy but there's a couple of things coming.
+Christmas is coming soon and we will take it easy and mostly focus on bug fixes, clean up the code and finalizing Browsertime 1.0 but there's a couple of other things coming.

 Soon you will be able to [add an alias](https://github.com/sitespeedio/sitespeed.io/issues/1326) to your URLs when you send them to Graphite.

 Then we want to focus on [supporting InfluxDB](https://github.com/sitespeedio/sitespeed.io/issues/889).
 We have a base setup already and we would love help/feedback.

+## How can you help out?
+It would be super cool if could have custom video player, maybe you can [help us out](https://github.com/sitespeedio/sitespeed.io/issues/1356)

 /Peter, Tobias, and Jonathan